Sierra de la Laguna pine–oak forests: Flora

 The oak woodlands from 800–1200 m in elevation are warmer and drier, with evergreen oaks predominant (principally Quercus devia; Quercus arizonica and Quercus rugosa have a limited distribution), along with lower trees and shrubs such as Dodonaea viscosa, Sideroxylon peninsulare, and Buddleia crotonoides.

 Above 1200 m in elevation, the oak woodlands transition to oak-pine forests.
-The only pine present is an endemic subspecies of Mexican Pinyon, Pinus cembroides subsp. lagunae, mixed with oaks, including Quercus devia and Quercus tuberculata, and other broadleaf trees, including Arbutus peninsularis and Nolina beldingii.
+The only pine is the local endemic species Laguna pinyon Pinus lagunae, mixed with oaks, including Quercus devia and Quercus tuberculata, and other broadleaf trees, including Arbutus peninsularis and Nolina beldingii.
 Lower trees and understory shrubs include Calliandra peninsularis, Mimosa xanti, Heterotoma aurita, Verbesina pustulata and Hypericum peninsulare.
 Above 1600 m in elevation, pine predominates, mixed with oaks, and with an understory of grasses (Muhlenbergia spp. and Festuca spp.).

 Fauna

 30 mammal species, 77 birds, 27 reptiles, 2 amphibians, and 108 species of arthropods inhabit the ecoregion.

 Larger mammals include mule deer (Odocoileus hemionus), puma (Puma concolor), coyote (canis latrans), gray fox (Urocyon cinereoargenteus), bobcat (Lynx rufus), raccoon (Procyon lotor), ringtail (Bassariscus astutus), and western spotted skunk (Spilogale gracilis).

 Resident birds include the cape pygmy owl (Glaucidium hoskinsii), white-winged dove (Zenaida asiatica), acorn woodpecker (Melanerpes formicivorus), and golden eagle (Aquila chrysaetos).
-Xantus's hummingbird (Basilinna xantusii) and the peninsular yellowthroat (Geothlypis beldingi) are endemic to the southern Baja California Peninsula.
+Xantus's hummingbird (Basilinna xantusii), Baird's junco (Junco bairdii), the peninsular yellowthroat (Geothlypis beldingi), and the very distinct American robin subspecies Turdus migratorius confinis, by some authors considered a distinct species Turdus confinis, are endemic to the southern Baja California Peninsula.

 Conservation and threats

 WWF has designated the ecoregion as 'vulnerable'.

-A 2017 assessment found that 670 km², or 63%, of the ecoregion is in protected areas.
+A 2017 assessment found that 670 km2, or 63%, of the ecoregion is in protected areas.

 In 2003, UNESCO designated a portion of the Sierra de la Laguna as a biosphere reserve.
 The reserve covers an area of 112,522 ha, of which 32,519 ha is designated the core area, centered on the pine-oak forests.
 A larger buffer area (80,003 ha) also includes lower-elevation dry forests and shrublands.
 The reserve is administered by Mexico's Comisión Nacional de Áreas Naturales Protegidas (CONANP).